 The revolving credit facility bears interest at LIBOR (the London Inter-Bank Offered Rate) plus a margin ranging from 1.30% to 1.85%, and the term loan facility bears interest at LIBOR plus a margin ranging from 1.25% to 1.80%, in each case depending on the Company's total leverage.
 The Company is also obligated to pay an unused commitment fee of 15 or 25 basis points on the unused portions of the commitments under the revolving credit facility, depending on the amount of borrowings under the credit facility.
-As of December 31, 2020, the interest rates on the revolving credit facility and the term loan facility were 1.64% and 1.59%, respectively.
-If the Company attains investment grade credit ratings from S&P and Moody's, the Operating Partnership may elect to have borrowings become subject to interest rates based on such credit ratings.
+As of December 31, 2021, the interest rates on the revolving credit facility and the term loan facility were 1.70% and 1.65%, respectively.
+If the Company attains investment grade credit ratings from Standard and Poor's and Moody's Investor Service, the Operating Partnership may elect to have borrowings become subject to interest rates based on such credit ratings.
 The Company may, at any time, voluntarily prepay any loan under the credit facility in whole or in part without premium or penalty.